-When you reach official adulthood, the one highlight of the festive period is always the long anticipated Christmas dinner.
-Not only is it a pimped up version of our favourite meal (the holy Sunday dinner), but it also features a number of luxuries that we only experience once a year.
-I’m talking pigs in blankets, endless cuts of turkey, cranberry sauce and even dessert… But one controversial highlight is often proud up in our house ‘Do you have Yorkshire puddings with Christmas dinner?’
+When you reach official adulthood, the one highlight of the festive period is always the long-anticipated Christmas dinner.
+Not only is it a pimped-up version of our favourite meal (the holy Sunday dinner), but it also features a number of luxuries that we only experience once a year.
+I’m talking pigs in blankets, endless cuts of turkey, cranberry sauce, and even dessert… But one controversial highlight is often proud up in our house ‘Do you have Yorkshire puddings with Christmas dinner?’

 Do you have Yorkshire puddings with Christmas Dinner?

 As a Yorkshire-born, Yorkshire-bred family, it sounds ridiculous to us that a Yorkshire pudding would ever be anything but welcome – especially on the King of all holidays – but it turns out, traditionally, the Yorkshire pudding should go nowhere near a Christmas dinner.

 Originating in the North of England (obviously) way back in the 1700s, the Yorkshire pudding is ‘traditionally’ an accompaniment to the beef roast.
 Even more traditionally so, it was known as the ‘dripping pudding’ due to it making use of the leftover fat when cooking meat (most commonly beef, hence the tradition).